RattyDAVE/alpine-simh/README.md

 A README.md may also be included for information on how to use it.

 ### 3b2 https://en.wikipedia.org/wiki/3B_series_computers
 See https://loomcom.com/3b2/emulator/

-UNIX SVR3 pre installed and ready to run.
+UNIX(R) System V Release 3.2 AT&T 3B2 Version 2 pre installed and ready to run.

-FINAL CHECK NEEDED

 ### altair https://en.wikipedia.org/wiki/Altair_8800
 SEE README.md

 FINAL CHECK NEEDED

 ### altairz80
 Includeds CPM3 and zork (see README.md in /machines/altairz80)

 FINAL CHECK NEEDED

 ### b5500 https://en.wikipedia.org/wiki/Burroughs_large_systems
 See http://sky-visions.com/burroughs/index.shtml

 FINAL CHECK NEEDED